greenrazer/wattkit/README.md

 - [ ] Add frequency measurements (ANE impossible :( )
 - [ ] Add braindead method that does statistical sampling for you
 - [ ] Convenience method to generate comparison report of power consumption between compute units?
 (CoreML specific, put in coremlprofiler)
-- [ ] Publish on PyPi and crates.io

 Lots of the reverse engineering work here was done by @vladkens with [macmon](https://github.com/vladkens/macmon).